 - Double click on Internet Protocol Version 4 (TCP/IPv4).

 - Now, Change and set your DNS as 220.127.116.11 or 18.104.22.168 (Google DNS).

 - Tick mark on Validate Settings upon exit

 Now to Flush your DNS cache, open the command prompt as administrator, type ipconfig /flushdns and enter.
 Type exit to close the command prompt and restart windows, check on the next login Netflix app working properly.

 Install the latest version of Silverlight

-Also, some users suggest updating Silverlight to latest version help them to fix Netflix error code U7363-1261-8004B82E.
+Also, some users suggest updating Silverlight to the latest version help them to fix Netflix error code U7363-1261-8004B82E.
 Normally, Microsoft Silverlight should automatically get updated to the latest version via WU (Windows Update).
 However, since the update is not considered important, Windows might prioritize other updates first.
 Manually download & install the latest Microsoft Silverlight version from (here).
 Restart windows and check this helps.